Farm accounting: 10 points to consider

 Farm profitability can be difficult to measure.
 There have been various attempts to do so, including:

-A useful quick guide to how your farm's performing right now, but no help in predicting future cashflow or profits.
+- Month-to-month profit: A useful quick guide to how your farm's performing right now, but no help in predicting future cash flow or profits

 The only way to truly understand farm profitability over time is to use good quality farm accounting software.
 The additional benefit of doing this, is that you can use it to make forecasts and predictions based on past trends.